donutrj/heartbreaker/content/Classes/Rangers.md

 + Facing a crowd, you excel at bobbing and weaving between their attacks, causing your opponents to foul each other.
 For each attack made against you in a round, you gain an advantage for the rest of the round.
 #### Claw/Claw/Bite
 Your study of monster-slaying has given you a set of advantages to overwhelm the most dangerous targets.
 Choose one of the following neat tricks:
 + You can seize every opportunity for a critical hit, kind-of.
 When you make a weapon attack against a creature, you may choose to ignore lesser opportunities and only take the perfect shot.
 Roll your attack with disadvantage.
-If you hit, it's a [[Combat#Critical Hits|critical hit]].
+If you hit, it's a [[Rolling Dice#Combat#Critical Hits|critical hit]].
 + You can shoot a whole quiver of arrows at once, poorly.
 Choose a circular area of radius 10' within 200'.
 Spend a full turn aiming a fully-loaded string of 12 arrows, then on the second turn, shoot.
 Roll an attack against all creatures in the area.
 Roll two attacks against creatures larger than a man.
 + You can fend off an army, frantically.
 Instead of your normal attack, you may spin in a circle and strike at all creatures within reach of your melee weapon.
 Roll a separate attack for each.
 #### Scout's Honor